hashicorp/nomad/website/source/intro/getting-started/running.html.md

 72d3af97-144f-1e5f-94e5-df1516fe4add  dc1  nomad  <none>  false  ready
 ```

-The output shows our Node ID, which is randomly generated UUID,
+The output shows our Node ID, which is a randomly generated UUID,
-it's datacenter, node name, node class, drain mode and current status.
+its datacenter, node name, node class, drain mode and current status.
 We can see that our node is in the ready state, and task draining is
 currently off.